drud/quicksprint/DRUPAL_MAINTAINER_README.md

 1. A build of the tarball that a contribution event attendee needs (done by a maintainer using Linux or Mac OS, who should be reading this right now).
 The maintainer uses `package_drupal_script.sh` to create a tarball/zipball for sprint attendees to use.
 2. A released tarball/zipball that has everything ready for an ordinary contributor to get set up fast.
 It includes a DRUPAL_SPRINTUSER_README.md to help them know what to do.

-Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal8 repository to provide the tools to get people going quickly at a contribution event.
+Quicksprint uses [DDEV-Local](https://github.com/drud/ddev), docker, and a cloned Drupal repository to provide the tools to get people going quickly at a contribution event.

 ## Creating a Sprint Package